 Variogram Calculation from an Image#

-Michael Pyrcz, Professor, The University of Texas at Austin#
+Michael J. Pyrcz, Professor, The University of Texas at Austin

-Twitter | GitHub | Website | GoogleScholar | Book | YouTube | LinkedIn#
+Twitter | GitHub | Website | GoogleScholar | Geostatistics Book | YouTube | Applied Geostats in Python e-book | Applied Machine Learning in Python e-book | LinkedIn

-This is a tutorial for / demonstration of Calculating Variograms from Images with GeostatsPy.
+This chapter is a tutorial for / demonstration of Calculating Variograms from Images with GeostatsPy.
 Yes, this is a fun example as a useful tool to help students understand and interpret variograms.
 Variograms could be applied to summarize image data, but due to nonuniqueness of the result, they are more commonly used to calculate, model and check spatial continuity from sparse data or exhaustive data (e.g., seismic data) and models (simulated realizations).

 • I invite you to use your own image and calculate an interesting experimental variogram.
 If you make a cool example, send it to me, mpyrcz@austin.utexas.edu, and if I use it in my lectures I cite you.